dotnet/roslyn/docs/features/incremental-generators.md

 These sources are defined up front by the compiler, and can be accessed from the `Values` property of the `context` passed as part of the `RegisterExecutionPipeline` callback.
-Example values sources might include
+Example values sources include

 - Compilation
 - AdditionalTexts